NLnetLabs/cascade/doc/manual/source/architecture.rst

 zone to be completely processed (unless that too should fail verification).

-Serious errors in the pipeline may result in a "hard" halt for the pipeline of a zone preventing any further processing of that zone for the current and future versions of the zone until an operator manually resumes the pipeline.
+Serious errors in the pipeline may result in a "hard" halt for the pipeline of a zone, preventing any further processing of that zone for the current and future versions until an operator manually resumes the pipeline.

 Daemon Processes
 ----------------